 To track a person in video, we use a method based on the W4 approach [6] to locate the head, waist, and feet.
 The method is best suited to fronto-parallel views of the walker, but can accommodate slightly different viewpoints.
-We begin by extracting the person's silhouette in each video frame with a standard background-subtraction technique using RGB pixel differences, dilation, and removal of small pixel regions (See Fig. 1.a,b).
-After applying a bounding box to the silhouette, we vertically separate the head, torso, and leg regions using average anatomical proportions.
+We begin by extracting the person's silhouette in each video frame with a standard background-subtraction technique using RGB pixel differences, dilation, and removal of small pixel regions.
+Then, we fit a line oriented to the principal axis of the silhouette and un-rotate the silhouette so that the principal axis is vertical.
+After applying a bounding box to the un-rotated silhouette, we vertically separate the head, torso, and leg regions using average anatomical proportions.

 The head point is found as the centroid of the silhouette pixels in the head region.
 The waist location within the torso region is determined from the mean x-value of the silhouette pixels in the torso region and the expected y-coordinate of the waistline.
 To locate the feet, the region of the bounding box below the waistline is divided into equal left and right halves, where each half is assumed to contain one leg.
-Within each leg region, an Eigenvector line fitting process is used to fit a line to the silhouette pixels within that region.
+Within each leg region, the principal axis of the silhouette pixels within that region is found.
 The foot points are determined to be the most extreme silhouette pixels in the direction of those lines away from the waist.
-Results of the method are shown in Fig. 1.c-e.
-Trajectories of the points are then lowpass filtered and stabilized (relative to the head point).
+The data points are then rotated back to their actual positions in the image, low-pass filtered, and stabilized (relative to the head point).
+Results of the tracking method are shown in Fig. 1.(a)-(c).